Trump laments Netanyahu failure to form Israel government: 'It's too bad'

 CLICK HERE TO GET THE FOX NEWS APP

 The meeting between Netanyahu, Kushner and Jason Greenblatt, Trump's envoy for international negotiations, was scheduled ahead of a conference scheduled in Bahrain for next month that is designed to highlight the economic benefits of a potential Israeli-Palestinian peace deal.
-Palestinians officials have cut off contact with the Trump administration, rejected peace plan sight unseen and have urged Arab nations to boycott the Bahrain conference.
+Palestinians officials have cut off contact with the Trump administration, rejected the peace plan sight unseen and have urged Arab nations to boycott the Bahrain conference.
 Despite the boycott push, Bahrain, Saudi Arabia, the United Arab Emirates and Qatar have signaled they intend to participate.

+A Trump administration official told Fox News on Thursday that the conference will go on as planned in late-June, and that the U.S. will release details of its peace plan at the appropriate time.

-Fox News’ Barnini Chakraborty and the Associated Press contributed to this report.
+Fox News’ Barnini Chakraborty, Ben Evansky and The Associated Press contributed to this report.